HTTP-RPC/Kilo/README.md

 * [WebService](#webservice) - abstract base class for web services
 * [WebServiceProxy](#webserviceproxy) - client-side invocation proxy for web services
 * [JSONEncoder and JSONDecoder](#jsonencoder-and-jsondecoder) - encodes/decodes an object hierarchy to/from JSON
-* [CSVEncoder and CSVDecoder](#csvencoder-and-csvdecoder) - encodes/decodes an iterable sequence of values to/from CSV
+* [CSVEncoder and CSVDecoder](#csvencoder-and-csvdecoder) - encodes/decodes a sequence of map values to/from CSV
 * [TextEncoder and TextDecoder](#textencoder-and-textdecoder) - encodes/decodes plain text content
 * [TemplateEncoder](#templateencoder) - encodes an object hierarchy using a [template document](template-reference.md)
 * [BeanAdapter](#beanadapter) - map adapter for Java beans